clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 ### Finally, it's useless if you ain't got no players.

-You can say that it's like a *which-comes-first-chicken-or-egg* scenario.
+You can say that it's like a [*zero-sum*](https://www.merriam-webster.com/dictionary/zero-sum) scenario.

 - A game that is not well-thought and just overall sucks will still suck, even if you plug-in cloud technologies with it.
 - A game that is well-thought,  almost-works and looks-promising however might be turned into the greatest when mixed with cloud technologies.